DarkOracle10/Voice-Transcriber/docs/USER_GUIDE.md

-# User Guide
+# User Guide - Persian Audio Transcriber

-Comprehensive guide for using the Persian Audio Transcription Tool.
+Comprehensive guide for using the Persian Audio Transcriber toolkit.

 ## Table of Contents